DDoxZ/Amazon-DynamoDB/README.md

 Francisco Catarino <br>

 ## About
-Data Base service based in key-value format similar to the one used by Amazon DynamoDB to support multiple web services.
-This Data Base stores information and can tolerate failiures without losing data or ever going down.
+This project involves the development of a secure and reliable key-value database inspired by Amazon DynamoDB, designed to support multiple web services with high availability and fault tolerance.
+The system processes concurrent client requests efficiently using multithreading, ensuring robust concurrency management and accurate shared data access.
+It incorporates fault tolerance through server state replication, leveraging the Chain Replication model and Apache ZooKeeper to maintain data consistency and reliability.
+The database guarantees durability, never losing data or experiencing downtime, making it a dependable solution for critical applications.
 This project was developed as part of the Distributed Systems subject in university, with the help of two colleagues.

 ## What we learned